Oct 19, 2021: Chris Sale is no stranger to pitching in crucial postseason games for the Red Sox.

 There are few things that Chris likes doing less than talking about himself in the context of great pitchers: present, past and future.
 Maybe seeing a bad movie or possibly paying taxes.
 Definitely missing most of the 2015 Spring Training due to an avulsion fracture in his right foot sustained during an accident at his Arizona home on Feb.
 27.

-Whether Sale likes to discuss his continued excellence or not, the left-hander is a difference maker.
+Whether Sale likes to discuss his continued excellence or not, he is a difference maker.
 Sale is a winning-streak extender or a losing-streak stopper.
 He's a clubhouse leader, and Sale stands as an intimidating presence just by his name being listed as that day's probable.

 Ask Sale for a description of how he fits in the overall pantheon of White Sox baseball, and his response is much more nuts and bolts basic.